 But don’t confuse Sacred Bali Bamboo with ‘sacred bamboo’ or ‘heavenly bamboo’.
 These are nicknames for the flowering ornamental plant Nandina domestica, which is neither a bamboo nor even a member of the grass family.
-Nandina is one of several plants whose name or appearance cause it to get mistaken for bamboo.
+Nandina is one of several plants whose name or appearance causes it to get mistaken for bamboo.

 Like most tropical bamboo varieties, S. brachycladum has a clumping growth habit.
 So unlike running bamboo, which sends rhizomes out in all directions away from the primary root mass, the clumping rhizomes like to stay more tightly clustered.
 As a result, you don’t have to worry about this species spreading out and taking over your garden.

 (Read about Running bamboo vs. Clumping bamboo to learn more.)

 You can place clumps of Sacred Bali Bamboo close together to form a hedge or privacy screen.
 Their height and density make for an effective windbreak.
 More often, the beautiful clumps stand alone as specimen plants.
 They can be the highlight or an attractive addition in any tropical garden.
 For a more dynamic garden composition, try planting short, flowering shrubs like hibiscus in front of the golden bamboo for a lively splash of color.

 As a tropical bamboo, you won’t be able to grow this variety in most US gardens.
 They can tolerate temperatures down to about 28-30º F, but if that happens regularly, the plant won’t reach its full potential.
 You might fall in love with this bamboo while traveling in Bali, but don’t try it at home unless you live in South Florida or Hawaii.
 They also prefer regular irrigation (or rain), and they do grow well in the shade.